drewm27/speakerrankings/portable/best-inexpensive.md

 ### The best inexpensive [party size](/portable/party/) battery powered speaker is the [**Onn Large Party gen 2**](https://www.walmart.com/ip/onn-Large-Party-Speaker-Gen-2/1212999628) [[Walmart](https://www.walmart.com/ip/onn-Large-Party-Speaker-Gen-2/1212999628)]: $130
 - Positives: An insane value speaker.
 Easy to move around because it has a handle and wheels.
 A huge improvement over the gen 1 with much deeper bass.
 - Negatives: Not quite as loud as the old one.
 Not as deep bass as the top ranked.
+- App: No
 - Aux Input: Yes
 - Battery Life: 12 hours
+- Bluetooth Codecs: SBC
+- EQ: No
 - FM Tuner: Yes
 - Guitar Input: Yes
 - IP Rating: IPX4